-High-profile client projects, nuanced local market knowledge and global capabilities define who we are.
-As a White & Case graduate in Australia, you will work on challenging, sophisticated and complex cross-border matters across both the developed and fast-growth markets where rules are still being made (often with our help).
-You will be an integral member of our team and have genuine responsibility early on in your career.
+If you want to work on high-profile projects with a globally minded and diverse team, you’re one of us.
+As a White & Case graduate in Australia, you’ll work on challenging, sophisticated and complex cross-border matters across both the developed and fast-growth markets where rules are still being made (often with our help).
+We’ll support you, give you real responsibility and welcome you as an integral member of our team from day one.

 I wanted to be a part of a global firm — a firm that could give me opportunities to travel, to work on cross-border matters and with international clients.